 Modern applications including rich media content transport, on-the-fly image processing, high bandwidth data acquisition for experimental physics, and high performance computing, require ever increasing serial communication data rates.
 At the same time, latency requirements remain strict and significantly limit possibilities for error correction and therefore call for a lower number of acceptable errors in the communication channel.
-FPGA devices with integrated high-speed serial transceivers and optical interconnects provide a very efficient and flexible platform for implementing such demanding applications and can be found in an increasing number of systems.
-Various examples and applications of optical interconnects could be found in [1]-[5].
+FPGA devices with integrated highspeed serial transceivers and optical interconnects provide a very efficient and flexible platform for implementing such demanding applications and can be found in an increasing number of systems.
+A prototype system combining FPGA with optical interconnect implemented by the authors was presented at the VALID 2012 [1].
+This paper demonstrates an extension of the original test system to a platform for reconfigurable computing with parallel optical links.
+Various examples and applications of optical interconnects could be found in [2]-[6].

 One of the major challenges is a parameter tuning of the various components forming an interconnect to achieve the lowest possible probability of bit errors.
 The problem is that accurate measurements at low error probabilities require very long times even at high data rates to accumulate statistics for a given confidence level while the parameter optimization space is relatively big.
 Additional complications arise from the fact that various components of the link have very different interfaces for setting parameters.
 In most cases, they are supported by proprietary tools with limited functionality for automatically tuning link parameters.
 The application of these tools often requires a connection of the system to external test and measurement equipment.
-The limitations associated with its usage become increasingly severe with a tighter integration between the FPGA and the optical transceiver blocks as recently proposed by Li et al. [6].
+The limitations associated with its usage become increasingly severe with a tighter integration between the FPGA and the optical transceiver blocks as recently proposed by Li et al. [7].
 This level of integration makes electrical signals between the FPGA and optical transceiver practically inaccessible for external test equipment.

-This paper presents an effective approach designed to address challenges associated with the testing, parameter tuning and performance monitoring of optical interconnects in FPGA-based systems.
+This paper presents an approach designed to address challenges associated with the testing, parameter tuning and performance monitoring of optical interconnects in FPGA-based systems.
 The approach is based on the use of a soft-IP controller embedded into the FPGA to perform two major tasks: link performance measurements and control of parameters of the different components forming the link.

 The paper has the following structure.
 In the first section, an example of utilization of FPGA built-in transceiver diagnostic capabilities is presented and the key differences in the approach chosen by the authors are outlined.
-In the subsequent section an overall inter-FPGA transceiver-based serial link structure is shown followed by brief description of its components and their respective configurable and tunable parameters.
-Then, a Bit Error Ratio (BER) [7] is introduced as an integral characteristic of link performance.
+In the subsequent section, an overall inter-FPGA transceiver-based serial link structure is shown followed by brief description of its components and their respective configurable and tunable parameters.
+Then, a Bit Error Ratio (BER) [8] is introduced as an integral characteristic of link performance.
 An optimized algorithm for obtaining an accurate BER scan plot (bath-tub curve) is described.
 It can be used for indirect eye diagram width measurement by introducing a phase shift into a signal sampling point inside the receiver.
 The eye diagram width may serve as an indicator of the link performance and is used as a target function for the link parameter optimization.

-Implementation aspects of the FPGA-based optical link test system are then discussed in the next parts of the paper along with the obtained link performance measurement results.
-Comparison of the measured BER levels for different optical modules confirms the validity of the implemented test system.
+Implementation aspects of the FPGA-based optical link test system are discussed in the next parts of the paper along with the obtained link performance measurement results.
+Comparison of the measured BER levels obtained on the prototype system for different optical modules confirms the validity of the implemented approach.